 Multiple victims in Maryland shooting, sheriff's office says

-A shooting in Smithsburg, Maryland, Thursday afternoon left "multiple victims," the Washington County Sheriff's Office said, adding that the suspect is "no longer a threat to the community."
+A shooting in Smithsburg, Maryland on Thursday afternoon left "multiple victims," the Washington County Sheriff's Office said, adding that the suspect is "no longer a threat to the community."
 The victims' conditions were not immediately known.

 Authorities responded to a reported shooting on Bikle Road at around 2:30 p.m., according to the sheriff's office.
 Sgt.
 Carly Hose, a sheriff's office spokesperson, told The Associated Press the shooting occurred at a business, which CBS Baltimore identified as the Columbia Machine manufacturing plant.